thinkshout/feeding-texas/_products/2017/02/Texas-Hunger-Map.md

   - Food Insecurity
 featured: false
 ---
-Click and scroll above to explore the estimated food insecurity rates for your city or region.
+Click and scroll above to explore the estimated food insecurity rates for your city or region, or download maps of individual political districts [here](https://s3-us-west-2.amazonaws.com/assets.feedingtexas.org/docs/Feeding-Texas-District-Hunger-Maps.zip).